cmc-aau/hpc-docs/docs/slurm/jobcontrol.md

 $ scontrol update JobId=<jobid> partition=high-mem
 ```

-If the job is already running adjusting the time limit must be done by an administrator.
+If the job is already running, adjusting the time limit must be done by an administrator.